lawnjelly/godot-llightmap/README.md

 # godot-llightmap
-* Lightmap module for Godot Engine 3.2.2 or later (source later than June 4th 2020)
+* Lightmap module for Godot Engine 3.2.2 or later
 * Version 0.15 (July 31st, 2020)
 * (work in progress, there may be bugs, especially in the uv mapping but it is usable)